Acteon Group (company): History

 In 2010, despite a global drop in activity levels after the Deepwater Horizon oil spill, the Acteon Group posted accounts showing an 8% increase in revenue and a growth in profit from £32.13million to £36.24million. and achieving notable technical successes.

 Acteon companies operate from the world's major offshore oil and gas centres and are involved in projects in many exploration and production areas.

-Acteon's companies are 2H Offshore, Aquatic, CAPE, CIS, Claxton, Deepwater Corrosion Services, Fluke, InterAct, InterMoor, LDD, MENCK, Mirage, OIS, Pulse Structural Monitoring, Seatronics, SRP, TEAM and UTEC.
+Acteon's companies have included 2H Offshore, Aquatic, CAPE, CIS, Claxton, Deepwater Corrosion Services, Fluke, InterAct, InterMoor, LDD, MENCK, Mirage, OIS, Pulse Structural Monitoring, Seatronics, SRP, TEAM and UTEC.

 In 2012, the Acteon Group announced a change of ownership.
 The group's majority interest was acquired by the management team of Kohlberg Kravis Roberts.